This is actually very unlike a man page. It assumes that you know very little about

 lo UP LOOPBACK RUNNING MTU:16436 Metric:1

-flag in the flags string isn’t as interesting
+The eponymous LOOPBACK flag in the flags string isn’t as interesting

-.
+as the MTU:16436.
 Since the loopback interface isn’t bounded by the

 physical limitations of Ethernet or FDDI, its MTU is set to more than